 News and Updates

-This new 52 page downloadable magazine has content and contributions from many of the members of our group and has been edited by Dave James.
+The new downloadable magazine has content and contributions from many of the members of our group and has been edited by Dave James.
 Please contact Dave if you would like to contribute to the next edition.
 Contact details are within the pdf download.

-High and low resolution versions of issues number 1 and 2 can be downloaded from here.
+High and low resolution versions of all issues can be downloaded from here.